ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## user_directories {#user_directories}

 Section of the configuration file that contains settings:
--   Path to the users configuration file.
+-   Path to configuration file with predefined users.
--   Access rights.
+-   Path to folder where users created by SQL commands are stored.

-If this section is specified, the path from [users_config](../../operations/server-configuration-parameters/settings.md#users-config) won't be used.
+If this section is specified, the path from [users_config](../../operations/server-configuration-parameters/settings.md#users-config) and [access_control_path](../../operations/server-configuration-parameters/settings.md#access_control_path) won't be used.

-The `user_directories` section can contain any number of items, the order of the items means their precedence (the lower the item the higher the precedence).
+The `user_directories` section can contain any number of items, the order of the items means their precedence (the higher the item the higher the precedence).

 **Example**